mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 ## Exercises

-Optionally include safe non-destructive practice exercises to reinforce the concepts, techniques, and tools covered by this tutorial.
-Include a range of difficulties.
-Ensure the questions clearly relate to content and themes presented in this tutorial are answerable primarily with content presented in this tutorial.
-Ideally also include hints or full solutions (hidden by default).

-Examples:
 * *Performance:*
   * What do you think would happen to this service's throughput, response latency, and error rate if...
     * One of its dependencies became 10x slower for all requests.